pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 **2) Enhanced Organization**

 * **Automated Categorization:** You can organize your slide library by topic, project, or other criteria.
-Configure the schema file to cusomize the parsed fields.
+Configure the schema file to customize the parsed fields.

 **3) Enhanced Reliability**